Sysprep was not able to validate your windows installation

 msdtc -install

-• Run Sysprep.exe again to check and confirm if its working fine now.
+• Run Sysprep.exe again to check and confirm if it’s working fine now.

 Conclusion